-Life of Lord Hanuman
+Life of Deity Hanuman

-Origin of Deity Hanumān
+Origin of Deity Hanuman

 Deity Hanumān was born as the son of Vanar rāj (king) Kesari (father) and Anjani (mother).
 He belonged to the monkey (vanar) race and was very powerful.

 He is also known as Bajarang Bali.
 It consists of two words: Bajarang and Bali.
 Bajarang means with a strong iron-like body.
 Bali means all powerful.

 Other names of Deity Hanuman are Pavan-Putra (meaning son of Vāyu or wind), Māruti, Kesari-nandana (son of Kesari), Anjani-putra and Anjaneya (son of Anjani).

 Deity Hanuman is the incarnation of Deity Shiva.
 Deity Shiva took birth in the form of Hanuman to serve Shrīrām and destroy Ravan, the demon king of Lanka.

 Deity Hanuman was very strong, intelligent and kind to all the living beings.
 He was a worshipper and devote of Shriram.
 He believed in devotion and sacrifice.